38 Idioms About Missing Someone

 Other ways to say: Easy to forget, slips your mind

-Meaning: Feeling strong emotion when you think of someone you miss.
+Meaning: This idiom describes the sudden, strong emotion you feel—like surprise, joy, or longing—especially when you think of or see someone you miss or love.

 • My heart skips a beat every time I see his photo.